bimdata/javascript-api-client/docs/IfcApi.md

 ## removeClassificationOfElementDeprecated

-> removeClassificationOfElementDeprecated(cloudPk, elementUuid, id, ifcPk, projectPk, opts)
+> removeClassificationOfElementDeprecated(cloudPk, elementUuid, id, ifcPk, projectPk)

 Remove a classification from an element